blalop/bodies/README.md

 A N-Body simulation.

 This repo contains my Bachelor's thesis.
-It is a n-body simulation.

 It has three configurations:
 * brute: brute force method